enable3d/enable3d/README.md

 ## Dependencies

 Enable3d now depends on the dependencies below.
-They are all listed as [peerDependencies](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#peerdependencies).

 ```json
 {